Silent Workstation Builds: Including 4 Quiet PC Build recommendations

 Hardware choices are crucial, but the right software tweaks can render a quiet system virtually silent.
 With quiet PC software optimisation, you can regulate fan speeds, reduce heat generation, and keep your workstation in good working condition without unnecessary noise.

 No matter how quiet the components are and how good the airflow is, your workstation will always get loud if it’s being pushed to its limit.
 Every time VRAM utilisation maxes out, the GPU has to utilise system RAM and swap space, which increases both power draw and temperature, and causes the fans to ramp up.
 Monitoring and managing VRAM keeps your PC both cool and quiet.
-Also, check out our other Blog about VRAM and optimising it.
+Further Reading: Our other Blog about VRAM and optimising it.

 If you consistently hit 80–90% VRAM usage during typical workloads, your GPU fans will run harder to compensate for higher heat.